Our Firm’s Principals

 Director, Finance & Operations

-He is active in Washington, DC as a member of the public relations steering committee at the L’Enfant Society, a member of the Trust for the National Mall, a member of MaverickPAC, and co-founder of the Corporate Congressional Coalition.
+He is active in Washington, DC as a member of the public relations steering committee at the L’Enfant Society, a member of the Trust for the National Mall, a member of MaverickPAC, a member of The Network, and co-founder of the Corporate Congressional Coalition.

 Chris grew up outside of New Orleans, where he became an avid outdoorsman and golfer.
-He is a graduate of the University of Mississippi, where he received a B.S. in Finance and Economics and is currently pursuing an MBA concentrating in Strategy & Public Policy at George Washington University.
+He is a cum laude graduate of the University of Mississippi, where he received a BBA in Finance and Economics and he is currently pursuing an MBA from George Washington University.

-Chris also oversees the operations and financial management for Magnum Entertainment Group, INC. a live music event company, and Jackalope Real Estate.
+Chris also oversees the financial management and operations for Magnum Entertainment Group, Inc. a live music event company, and Jackalope Real Estate, LLC.

 Kenneth L. Hodge